-Measuring and Calculating the Net Promoter Score
+Measuring Net Promoter Score

-The NPS Formula, customers are asked the ultimate question:
+To measure NPS, customers are asked the ultimate question:

 The answer is measured on a scale from 0 to 10.
 Then segment results into three categories: Promoters, Passives and Detractors.